PavlinPenev/angular-tour-of-heroes/README.md

         - Simulated a data server with InMemoryWebApiModule so I can simulate basic CRUD operations.
         - Added more CSS.

-    To run the app clone the repo and run npm install.
+    To run the app clone the repo and run npm install and ng serve -o.